-Within the framework of the iQMobility cooperation project the impact of operating autonomous buses was explored.
+The aim of iQMobility was to integrate autonomous buses into the public transport network.
 The project started in 2016 and was completed in 2020.
-The goal was to collect data that indicate how systems for planning, dispatching and depot management will have to be adapted to support the deployment of driverless vehicles.
-INIT's part in the project – the integration of autonomous buses into the fleet management system – is visualized in this video.
+Specifically, an automated public transport system prototype was developed, using city buses at full capacity and in regular service.
+INIT's part in the project – the integration of autonomous buses into the fleet management system – is demonstrated in this video.

 In partnership with the Land Transport Authority of Singapore (LTA) and SG Enable, INIT developed a mobile app to support public transport passengers who are visually handicapped, hearing-impaired or have limited mobility.
 In the MAVIS app, passengers can plan their trips individually and receive assistance throughout their journey, e.g., through internal and external announcements.
 Additionally, bus drivers are notified when an impaired rider is waiting or needs assistance boarding.